 A Delicate Balance: Properly Storing Electronics in Heat & Cold

-Many of the most common questions we get when advising our customers on how to choose the right storage concern temperature, including: “What is the proper way to store electronics in a storage unit?”
+Many of the most common questions we get when advising our customers on how to choose the right storage concern temperature, including: “What is the proper way to store electronics in a storage unit in Massachusetts?”
 There is a delicate balance on using and storing your electronics at proper temperatures, and our climate controlled units achieve that balance.
-Here are EZ Storage’s top tips on storing electronics, and the proper temperatures to maintain while in storage.
+Here are EZ Storage’s top tips on storing electronics, and the proper temperatures to maintain while in storage in Boston.

 Disassembly and Packing

 Before disassembling, take a photo of complicated wiring configurations on your home theater and computer systems.
 It will make setting up your systems again so much easier.

 When you are ready to disconnect and start packing your electronics, remove extras items that didn’t come with the unit including CDs, DVDs, cables, ink cartridges, memory cards, batteries and all other detachable cords.

 Stay organized and make finding your electronics easy by keeping cords together with their associated devices.
 Wrap cords neatly and secure with a plastic zip tie to their matching device.
 Label cords just in case contents shift in the box while moving.